ethereumclassic/ethereumclassic.github.io/content/blog/2024-06-04-correcting-the-coinbase-article-about-ethereum-classic/index.md

 **Rationale:**

-At the beggining of this section we added language to show that ETC and ETH's histories are the same up to the point of the DAo hard fork.
+At the beginning of this section we added language to show that ETC and ETH's histories are the same up to the point of the DAo hard fork.
 We also clarify that the DAO was a sort of global investment fund.

 The "solution" of the hard fork was to make an irregular state change to remove funds from the hacker's address to return it to the original the DAO investors.